 Education Abroad works closely with partner organizations and university exchange partners to understand the impact of COVID-19 on your experience abroad.
 While great progress has been made in the United States, the pandemic continues to affect countries differently, and foreign governments may have mandatory quarantines, travel restrictions, closed borders and implement restrictions with little notice, even in destinations that were previously considered low risk.
-Drexel University strongly recommends that students be fully vaccinated for COVID-19 before going abroad.
 Fully vaccinated travelers are less likely to acquire and transmit COVID-19.
 However, international travel poses additional risks and even fully vaccinated travelers may be at increased risk for becoming infected with viral variants and possibly transmitting COVID-19.